junxit/us-congress-bills-116/bill.md

   - **(A)** land of the National Forest System (as defined in section 11(a) of the Forest and Rangeland Renewable Resources Planning Act of 1974 (16 U.S.C.
 1609(a))); or
   - **(B)** public lands.
 - **(4)** *Fund* The term Fund means the Renewable Energy Resource Conservation Fund established by section 10(c)(1).
-- **(5)** *Priority area; Designated Leasing Areas* The terms priority area and Designated Leasing Areas mean covered land identified by the land use planning process of the Bureau of Land Management as being a preferred location for a renewable energy project for solar, wind, or geothermal energy.
+- **(5)** *Priority area* The term “priority area” means covered land identified by the land use planning process of the Bureau of Land Management as being a preferred location for a renewable energy project, including a designated leasing area (as defined in section 2801.5(b) of title 43, Code of Federal Regulations (or a successor regulation)) that is identified under the rule of the Bureau of Land Management entitled “Competitive Processes, Terms, and Conditions for Leasing Public Lands for Solar and Wind Energy Development and Technical Changes and Corrections” (81 Fed.
+Reg.
+92122 (December 19, 2016)) (or a successor regulation).
 - **(6)** *Public lands* The term public lands has the meaning given that term in section 103 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1702).
 - **(7)** *Renewable energy project* The term renewable energy project means a project carried out on covered land that uses wind, solar, or geothermal energy to generate energy.
 - **(8)** *Secretary* The term Secretary means the Secretary of the Interior.